 This table should be read in light of the following statement from The KSU Faculty Handbook, "When a faculty member's experience, accomplishments, and career development evolve to the point where expectations applicable to the beginning level of the next highest rank are being met, the faculty member can make a strong case for promotion."
-The entry here under Assistant Professor thus applies to a faculty member who looks forward to submitting to pretenure review at that rank.
+The entry here under Assistant Professor thus applies to a faculty member who looks forward to submitting to pre-tenure review at that rank.
 Once past this first milestone review, the faculty member should use the entry under Associate Professor as a guide.
 Though there are faculty at the rank of Professor who do not engage in research, an Associate Professor who aspires to be promoted to Professor should use the expectations under Professor to determine whether he or she is positioned to make a strong case for promotion.

 Assistant Professors Associate Professors Professors Should: Should: Should: Approach their research in a scholarly manner as defined in Section II.
 Develop a clearly defined research program in their area of expertise.
-Have evidence of sustainability of their research program.
 Disseminate scholarly work off campus.
 Disseminate scholarly work in peer-reviewed journals.
 Investigate the feasibility of securing external funding to support their scholarly activity, as required by the nature of their research.
 Continue to meet the expectations of the Assistant Professors, and Demonstrate that they are competent and effective researchers using the quality and significance indicators in Section II.
-B. Maintain anestablished and clearly defined research program in their area of competence.
+B. Maintain an established and clearly defined research program in their area of competence.
 Disseminate scholarly work in venues outside of campus.
-Have an established record of peer-reviewed publications and demonstrate that they are the intellectual driving force behind some of the reported scholarship.
-Increase efforts towards obtaining external support to maintain their research program, as required by the nature of their research, if this is feasible in the context of a long-term research agenda.
+Have an established record of peer-reviewed publications in either discipline-based research or the Scholarship of Teaching and Learning and demonstrate that they are the intellectual driving force behind some of the reported scholarship.
+Increase efforts towards obtaining external support to maintain their research program, as required by the nature of their research if this is feasible in the context of a long-term research agenda and this effort is agreed to by the faculty member in the FPA.
 Continue to meet the expectations of the Associate Professors, and Have evidence that their research program has contributed in a meaningful way to the body of knowledge in the area of expertise.
-Have national recognition as evidenced by a record of peerreviewed publications.
-Have success in obtaining external support to maintain their research program, if an effort to obtain external funding fits well in the long-term research agenda.
+Have national recognition as evidenced by a record of peer-reviewed publications in either discipline-based research or the Scholarship of Teaching and Learning.
+Have success in obtaining external support to maintain their research program, if an effort to obtain external funding fits well in the long-term research agenda and this effort is agreed to by the faculty member in the FPA.

 Table 3.
-Expectations for Lecturers, Senior Lecturers, Tenured, and Tenure-track Faculty in the Area of SERVICE
+Expectations for Lecturers, Senior Lecturers, Principal Lecturers, Tenured, andTenure-track Faculty in the Area of SERVICE

-Assistant Professors, Lecturers, and Senior Lecturers Associate Professors Professors Should:Contribute meaningful professional service to the Department.
-Continue to meet the expectations of the Assistant Professors.
-Continue performing at the level achieved at the time of promotion from associate to professor.
+Assistant Professors, Lecturers, Senior Lecturers, and Principal Lecturers Associate Professors Professors Should: Contribute meaningful professional service to the Department.
 Be able to demonstrate significant involvement in service to the discipline, if they have not been involved significantly in Department, College or University level service.
+Should Continue to meet the expectations of the Assistant Professors.
 Have taken on a leadership role in Department, College, University service or taken a leadership role in professional service within their discipline.
+Demonstrate that they are effective mentors for junior colleagues.
+Should Continue performing at the level achieved at the time of promotion from associate to professor.
 Serve on promotion and tenure committees, as necessary to the Department.
 Have a well-established record of service that reflects a pattern of growth and development in breadth, depth, and significance of professional service activities.